 Similar to the previous study, a multitude of withdrawal symptoms were reported by all participants except one.
 These included headaches, fatigue, and a lack of focus and motivation.

-Together, these trials suggest that abstaining from caffeine intake for a brief period of time does not enhance the ergogenic effect of caffeine, but it does induce a variety of symptoms that negatively impact the subjects’ well-being.
+Together, the available evidence suggests that abstaining from caffeine intake for a brief period of time does not enhance the ergogenic effect of caffeine, but it does induce a variety of symptoms that negatively impact the subjects’ well-being.

 While we can’t rule out that four days might be an insufficient amount of time to truly resensitize to the ergogenic effect of caffeine, the current research reports that short-term withdrawal from caffeine does not significantly enhance its ergogenic effect.
 Rather, it merely reverses the side effects associated with withdrawal.

-For these reasons, I think the smartest approach is to apply some form of periodization to your caffeine intake.
-The sports nutrition literature points toward 3-9 mg/kg body mass of caffeine as a sufficient dose to provide an ergogenic effect.
+For these reasons, I think it may be useful to apply some form of periodization to caffeine ingestion to potentially augment its effects when they’re needed the most.
+The sports nutrition literature points toward 3-6 mg/kg body mass of caffeine as a sufficient dose to provide an ergogenic effect.

-With that range in mind, I think a good way to periodize caffeine intake would be to limit consumption to ~ 3 mg/kg on days with easy to moderate training sessions, utilize the upper end of the aforementioned range (if needed) for hard training sessions, and keep caffeine to a minimum (perhaps a single cup of coffee in the morning) on rest days and deload sessions.
+With that information in mind, it may be wise to limit caffeine intake to ~ 3 mg/kg on days with easy to moderate training sessions, utilize the upper end of the aforementioned range (if needed) for hard training sessions and competition, and keep it to a minimum or remove it entirely on rest days.